 Though nurtured leads can be an essential source of sales, you'll want to have a steady supply of new and primarily exclusive leads as well—"Exclusive" in the sense that the leads belong to you and will not be resold.

 You can find high-quality, exclusive leads from your marketing efforts.
-But, if that's taking valuable time away from your sales calls, consider working with a company like Nectar to supply you with new and real-time leads sold only to you.
+But, if that's taking valuable time away from your sales calls, consider working with a company like Nectar to supply you with new and real-time leads.